-Super Health Z-MUNE with Zinc spray is a powerful solution to support your immune system.
-It includes the main antioxidants (Zinc and Vitamins E ) plus Vitamin D3 (a modulator of immune responses) and L-Lysine (an essential amino acid suppressing cold sores development) – all together these nutrients will support your body immune system’s response to viruses (e.g. a cold sore); help repairing damage to blood vessels and cell caused by toxins and oxidants (free radicals).
+Vitamin C and Zn Super Health spray is a powerful solution to support your immune system.
+It includes the main antioxidants (Zinc and Vitamin E) plus a modulator of immune responses (Vitamin D3) and an essential amino acid suppressing cold sores development (L-Lysine) – all these nutrients which support your body immune system’s response to viruses (e.g. a cold sore); help repairing damage to blood vessels and cell caused by toxins and oxidants (free radicals).
 This blend can help reduce a LDL cholesterol formation; improves production of collagen and prevents rapid ageing.

 Digestive disorders (ulcerative colitis, short bowel syndrome, Crohn’s disease etc) can decrease zinc absorption and increase zinc losses.
 Zinc deficiency is also associated with diabetes, sickle cell disease, chronic liver disease, chronic renal disease,malabsorption syndrome and other chronic illnesses.Chronic diarrhea also leads to excessive loss of zinc.